aquaMetrics/notes/core-team/2017-06/june-16.md

 A Number of possible tools discussed.
 CPET, IQI, AWIC were among possible contenders

 Goal: Check status of fish tool - CB
-Goal: Check with WD on UKTAG/EA involvement - CB
+Goal: Check with WD on UKTAG/EA involvement - CB - done.
+Asked for this to be raised at FW and Marine TTs.
 Goal: Discuss which tool to be basis of pilot project - RB IN CP

 #### Sharing code / github